Hands-on Course: Fundamentals of Petrophysics

 - Update the effective shale corrected water saturation model SW like Simandoux, which depends upon VSH and PHIE.

-The figure below shows the main function panel list
+The main function panel list

-The figure below shows some predefined functions for porosity
+Some predefined functions for porosity

-The figure below shows a log display with the updated petrophysical interpretation
+A log display with the updated petrophysical interpretation